 Liability and negligence

-In deciding which person’s negligence caused an accident, Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. can be given by the drivers involved in the accident, and by their passengers who saw or heard anything relevant.
+In deciding which person’s negligence caused an accident, evidence can be given by the drivers involved in the accident, and by their passengers who saw or heard anything relevant.
 However, the best evidence is that of independent witnesses, who were not involved in the accident.
 For example, people in other vehicles or pedestrians may have seen the accident or something relevant to it.
 Remember, if you are making a claim, you must prove that the other person was negligent.

 In the same way, the fact that a person complied with all traffic regulations does not mean they are not in any way to blame for an accident, since it is often necessary to take more care than just obeying the road rules.